thuynguyentud/Freight-Transport-Data-Sciences-using-R/README.md

 If using this project for academic or educational purposes, please cite the report or credit the author.
 To read the detailed report, [click here](Detailed_analysis_Report.pdf)
 ---
+## 🔚 Final Note
+This project reflects both my technical skills in R and my curiosity in applying data science to real-world problems.
+From wrangling messy data to generating insights through modeling and visualization, this was both a learning and exploratory process.

+I know this isn’t perfect — and that’s the point.
+It’s a step forward in a longer journey toward mastery.
+I plan to keep building on this, refining both the code and the analytical depth over time.

+If you have suggestions, questions, or ideas, I’d love to hear them.
+Collaboration and continuous improvement are at the heart of what I do.

+Thanks for checking it out!